Rutheecia/Data-repository-on-RE/README.md

 length: 49 pages

 ### Oil and Gas Exploration and Production in the State of Illinois Shown as Quarter-Mile Cells

+title: Oil and Gas Exploration and Production in the State of Illinois Shown as Quarter-Mile Cells

 link: https://data.world/us-doi-gov/847e1c9a-3c37-4c6b-bd72-43ea07f875c4